-In a medium-sized bowl, mix oats, coconut flakes, and optionally add in chocolate chips or raisins.
-Put the mixture aside.
-In another bowl, whisk honey and butter.
-Pour the wet ingredients into the bowl of the dry ingredients, then let the mixture chill for at least half an hour.
+In a medium-sized bowl, mix oats and coconut flakes, optionally adding in chocolate chips or raisins.
+Set the mixture aside.
+In another bowl, whisk honey and butter together until smooth.
+Pour the wet ingredients into the bowl of the dry ingredients, and mix them together thoroughly.
+Chill the mixture in the fridge for at least half an hour.
 Once it’s chilled, roll it into small balls.
-The energy bites can last up to one week, so make sure to store them in an air-tight container.
+Serve immediately or store in a well-sealed container in the fridge for up to a week.

 These coconut date balls use only two ingredients and are another energy bite alternative that kids will also enjoy.

 Seasoned Coconut Chips